In parallel with the more advanced progress on the Western Section, work is continuing on the Central Section to connect Bedford with Cambridge.

 In summer 2016 Network Rail announced that its preferred geographic corridor for the Central Section was via Sandy.

-Network Rail is currently developing a number of possible route options within the preferred corridor, in collaboration with local authorities and rail industry stakeholders, to assess their relevant strategic and economic cases.
+The East West Railway Company are working with Network Rail to develop a number of possible route options within the preferred corridor, in collaboration with local authorities and rail industry stakeholders, to assess their relevant strategic and economic cases.
 This continues to be work in progress with no decisions yet made regarding what the preferred route may be.

 At this early stage of development, route options will not show construction ‘footprints’ or conceptual designs for infrastructure, but are solely an incremental step in the feasibility process to inform the business case analysis.
 In due course, the preferred route will indicate, in general terms, how the proposed new railway will link the Bedford area to Cambridge.